ACS Award For Achievement In Research For The Teaching & Learning Of Chemistry

-During his long career, Abraham’s passion for research has been sparked by “those who have mentored me and the colleagues and students with whom I have collaborated,” he says.
+Inspired by the Treagust group’s methods, Greenbowe switched to a guided-inquiry approach for this subject.
+Greenbowe now asks his students as a group to predict voltage when electrode size is doubled.
+Next, he conducts a demonstration with a meter showing voltage before and after electrode size is doubled.
+The students then gather in small groups in the lecture hall to discuss and answer questions on electrochemistry that were developed by Treagust and his collaborators.

-After many years of working toward the goal of improving instructional materials and methods for teaching chemistry, he says he is “gratified and honored” to receive the award.
-“I feel it serves as a capstone to my career.”
+These methods, Greenbowe says, have significantly improved his students’ overall understanding of electrochemistry.

-Abraham will present the award address before the Division of Chemical Education.
+Treagust will present the award address before the ACS Division of Chemical Education.

 Join the conversation